Filip Oršula

-Filip Oršula (born 25 February 1993) is a Slovak footballer who plays as a winger or a second striker.
+Filip Oršula (born 25 February 1993) is a Slovak footballer who plays as a winger or second striker for FC Petržalka.

 Club career

 The pre-season friendly with Wigan Athletic match began well for Oršula, as he made a goal-scoring debut, against Stockport County.
 He debuted for the first team on 25 September 2012, in the League Cup match against West Ham United.

 He was on trial at NEC Nijmegen in July 2013 and played in a friendly match against Quick 1888 (0–5).

 MSV Duisburg

 On 24 July 2013, he joined MSV Duisburg on a two-year contract.

 Dinamo Tbilisi

 After spending half of season with Spartak Trnava, Oršula had signed a two-year contract with reigning Georgian champions Dinamo Tbilisi, in January 2020.
 He had joined the squad earlier during a winter training camp in Turkey.

+Slovan Bratislava

+Oršula officially moved from FC Petržalka to Slovan Bratislava B on January 3, 2025 on a free transfer.

 International career

 Oršula was first called up to the senior national team for two unofficial friendly fixtures held in Abu Dhabi, UAE, in January 2017, against Uganda and Sweden.
 He made his debut against Uganda, being fielded from the start until the 85th minute, when he was substituted for Pavol Šafranko.
 Slovakia went on to lose the game 1–3.
 He also played the last thirty minutes of a match against Sweden, which Slovakia lost 0–6, when he replaced Dávid Guba.